voytech/tabulate/README.md

 ### Merging rows.

-When multiple Row model definitions are qualified by predicate, this will result in single synthetic merged row where:
+When multiple `Row` model definitions are qualified by a predicate, they form a single synthetic merged row.
+Following rules regarding row merge applies:
-- row level attributes will be concatenated or merged if are of same type,
+- Row level attributes will be concatenated or merged if are of same type.
-- cell values will be concatenated, or overriden by last cell occurence at given column,
+- Cell values will be concatenated, or overriden by last cell occurence at given column.
-- cell level attributes will be concatenated, or merged if of same type.
+- Cell level attributes will be concatenated, or merged if of same type.
+- Two attributes of same type are merged by overriding clashing attribute properties from left to right where on left side stands attribute from higher level (e.g. row level), and on right site stands attribute from lower level (e.g. cell level).

 ### Library of attributes.

 You can use attributes for various purposes - for styling, for formatting, hooking with data and so on.

-Currently with tabulate-core you will get following attributes included:
+Currently, with tabulate-core + tabulate-excel you will get following attributes included:

+#### Table attributes
+- Filter and sort attribute (Excel only),
+- Template file attribute

+#### Column attributes
+- Column width attribute

+#### Row attribtues
+- Row height attribute

+#### Cell attribtues
+- Cell text style attribute,
+- Cell border attribute,
+- Cell background attribute,
+- Cell text alignment attribute

+Typical usage scenario for selected attributes:
 ```kotlin
 productsRepository.loadProductsByDate(now()).tabulate("product_with_styles.xlsx") {
     name = "Products table"